DataGreed/datagreed.pro/_projects/drunkshotgun.markdown

 ---

 Drunk Shotgun is my love letter to hardcore old-school games.
-The perspective and art style are resembling Crimsonland and other top-down shooters of that era, and the simple control scheme that lets you play with only one finger is a nod to Canabalt and Leap Day.
+The perspective and art style are a homage to Crimsonland and other top-down shooters of that era, and the simple control scheme that lets you play with only one finger is a nod to Canabalt and Leap Day.

 Jack, the game's protagonist leaves the bar at night and tries to go home, but quickly realises that he's